Demographics of Greece: Immigration

+Net Migration

-Non-registered immigration
+Illegal immigration

 Greece has received many illegal immigrants beginning in the 1990s and continuing during the 2000s and 2010s.
 Migrants make use of the many islands in the Aegean Sea, directly west of Turkey.
-A spokesman for the European Union's border control agency said that the Greek-Albanian border is "one of Europe's worst-affected external land borders."
+A spokesman for the European Union's border control agency said that the Greek–Albanian border is "one of Europe's worst-affected external land borders."
 Migrants across the Evros region bordering Turkey face land-mines.
-Principal illegal immigrants include Albanians, Indians, Kurds, Afghans, Iraqis and Somalis.
+Principal illegal immigrants include Albanians, Pakistanis, Kurds, Afghans, Iraqis and Somalis.

 Ethnic groups, languages and religion

 The population of northern Greece has primarily been ethnically, religiously and linguistically diverse.

 The Muslim minority of Greece is the only explicitly recognized minority in Greece by the government.
 The officials define it as a group of Greek Muslims numbering 98,000 people, consisting of Turks (50%), Pomaks (35%) and Romani (15%).
 No other minorities are officially acknowledged by the government.
 There is no official information for the size of the ethnic, linguistic and religious minorities because asking the population questions pertaining to the topic have been abolished since 1951.

-Minorities in Greece according to Minority Rights Group International:
+Minorities in Greece according to Minority Rights Group International in 2015: